-- a claimant's legal counsel: - the Workers' Advisor; - a union or workers' association official; and - any other person a claimant or employer designates to represent them.
+- a claimant's legal counsel; - the Workers' Advisor; - a union or workers' association official; and - any other person a claimant or employer designates to represent them.

-The WSCC provides information to claimants, employers and other applicants, under the authority of the Northwest Territories and Nunavut Workers' Compensation Acts, Access to Information and Protection of Privacy Acts.
+The WSCC provides information to claimants, employers and other applicants, under the authority of the Northwest Territories and Nunavut Workers' Compensation Acts and the Access to Information and Protection of Privacy Acts.

-All requests for information in the custody and control of the WSCC must be made in writing and must be signed by the person requesting the information.
+Requests for information in the custody and control of the WSCC must be made in writing and must be signed by the person requesting the information.

 This policy describes when and how the WSCC provides information to claimants, employers, and other individuals without needing to submit an access to information request under authority of the ATIPP Acts.
-This policy also outlines situations where individuals must submit an access to information request under the authority of the ATIPP Acts.
+This policy also outlines situations where individuals or employers must submit an access to information request under the authority of the ATIPP Acts, or request information through the Workers' Compensation Acts.